Dr. Nick Bruski

 - 5 release days to plan as teams and work with outside consultants

 So often, educators attend trainings and are momentarily inspired only to forget what they learned as the latest fad hits the spotlight.
 The structures of grade level and school-wide professional learning community meetings along with all teachers having shared a common experience at Harvard have helped build momentum and commitment to implementing change and working together towards a common vision of embracing a thinking curriculum.
-The role of Chief Academic Officer helps support and coordinate all of these endeavors.
+The role of Principal helps support and coordinate all of these endeavors.

 At Montecito Union, our vision is to set a global standard of educational excellence.
 We strive to give our students the academic foundation to creatively solve complex problems, to apply interpersonal and collaborative skills, and to demonstrate a genuine sense of curiosity in a student-focused and supportive environment.
 We seek to help our students be empowered thinkers who positively impact and adapt to our ever changing and diverse world.